dbt-labs/docs.getdbt.com/website/docs/reference/commands/dbt-environment.md

 - Viewing your local configuration details (account ID, active project ID, deployment environment, and more).
 - Viewing your dbt Cloud configuration details (environment ID, environment name, connection type, and more).

 This guide lists all the commands and options you can use with `dbt environment` in the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).
-To use it, add a command after it like this: `dbt environment [command]`.
+To use them, add a command or option like this: `dbt environment [command]`.

 ### dbt environment show